arlobelshee/arlobelshee.github.io/content/lucky.md

 1. Explicit, temporary relationship contracts with partner teams.
 1. Pause to build fluency.
 1. Prevent bugs.
 Get to 2-star capabilities in your own way.
 XP or micro-services are  known ways.
-1. In partner team relationships, focus on reducing the level of interaction reuired to succeed.
+1. In partner team relationships, focus on reducing the level of interaction required to succeed.
 1. Pause to build fluency.
 1. Change your planning process.
 Rolling wave or continuous flow.